 Because pancreatic cancer can be present in multiple hereditary cancer syndromes, it is important to use a gene panel test such as Myriad myRisk™ to identify patients who may be at greatest risk so they can take steps to lower their risk.

-There are approximately 43,000 new cases of pancreatic cancer diagnosed in the United States each year151. some of which are hereditary and caused by a gene mutation that can be passed from generation to generation.
-Pancreatic cancer can be seen in different hereditary cancer syndromes; therefore, it is important to take a complete family history and evaluate which genetic syndrome is most appropriate.
-When predominantly pancreatic cancer is seen, the most common known causes are mutations in the PALB2 and BRCA2 genes.
+Approximately 46,000 new cases of pancreatic cancer are diagnosed in the U.S. each year, some of which are caused by a gene mutation that can be passed from generation to generation.1 Pancreatic cancer can be present in different hereditary cancer syndromes.
+Because of that, it is important to know your complete family history and evaluate which genetic syndrome is most likely.
+When pancreatic cancer is the predominant cancer in a family, the most common known causes are mutations in the PALB2, BRCA2 and p16 genes.

 Hereditary Cancer Testing for Pancreatic Cancer

 Knowing your potential risk for hereditary pancreatic cancer can help you and your healthcare professional make better, more informed decisions about your health, before the onset of cancer or before a second cancer has had a chance to develop.
 Genetic testing for hereditary pancreatic cancer with the Myriad myRisk™ Hereditary Cancer test should possibly be considered if:*

 - You have or have had pancreatic cancer and have at least one close relative** with pancreatic cancer.2-7

 - You have a personal or family history of pancreatic cancer and melanoma.

 - You have two or more close relatives** with pancreatic cancer.